Ujjivan Small Finance Bank slips 4% post Q1 numbers; PAT tanks 66% YoY - BusinessToday

 Shares of Ujjivan Small Finance Bank Ltd fell 4 per cent in Thursday’s trade after the lender reported a deterioration in asset quality and surge in provisions for the June quarter.

 The small finance bank (SFB) reported a profit after tax (PAT) of Rs 103 crore in Q1 FY26 from Rs 301 crore in the same quarter last year, marking a decline of 66 per cent.
-Provisions for the quarter spiked to Rs 224.94 crore in Q1FY26 from Rs xx crore in the March quarter, and Rs 109.85 crore in the corresponding quarter last year.
+Provisions for the quarter spiked to Rs 224.94 crore in Q1FY26 from Rs 109.85 crore in the corresponding quarter last year.

 Ujjivan SFB said its net interest income (NII) for the quarter stood at Rs 856 crore, down 9 per cent year-on-year (YoY) over Rs 941 crore in the same quarter last year.